integromat/vscode-apps-sdk/README.md

 #### Manual component adding

+**IMPORTANT NOTE: This feature is under development and it is not fully implemented yet.**

-You can create new components manually by the same steps as the assisted component adding.
+You can create new components manually by the same steps as the assisted component adding:

 1. Create the new component directory in the same structure as another existing one.
 The directory structure is `[src]/[componentType]/[componentName]`.
 Example: `src/modules/get-items`.